material-components/material-components-ios/components/BottomAppBar/README.md

 ## Using bottom app bars

-Bottom app bars provide primary and secondary actions that are placed at the bottom of the screen, making them easily reachable by the user's thumb.
+Bottom app bars group primary and secondary actions at the bottom of the screen, where they are easily reachable by the user's thumb.

-Bottom app bars are implemented by `MDCBottomAppBarView`, a subclass of `UIView`.
-Bottom app bars include a [floating action button](https://material.io/components/ios/catalog/buttons/api-docs/Classes/MDCFloatingButton.html) that is intended to provide users with a primary action.
-Secondary actions are available on a [navigation bar](https://material.io/components/ios/catalog/flexible-headers/navigation-bars/) that can be customized with several buttons on the left and right sides of the navigation bar.
-The primary action floating action button is centered on the bottom app bar by default.
+Bottom app bars are implemented by `MDCBottomAppBarView`, a subclass of `UIView`. `MDCBottomAppBarView` contains a horizontally centered [floating action button](https://material.io/components/ios/catalog/buttons/api-docs/Classes/MDCFloatingButton.html) for primary actions and a customizable [navigation bar](https://material.io/components/ios/catalog/flexible-headers/navigation-bars/) for secondary actions.
+The `MDCBottomAppBarView` API includes properties that allow changes in elevation, position, and visibility of the embedded floating action button.

-MDCBottomAppBarView should be attached to the bottom of the screen or used in conjunction with an expandable bottom drawer.
-The MDCBottomAppBarView API includes properties that allow changes to the elevation, position and visibility of the embedded floating action button.

-UIBarButtonItems can be added to the navigation bar of the MDCBottomAppBarView.
+Instances of `UIBarButtonItem` can be added to a `MDCBottomAppBarView`'s navigation bar.
 Leading and trailing navigation items will be shown and hidden based on the position of the floating action button.

-Transitions between floating action button position, elevation and visibility states are animated by default, but can be disabled if desired.
+Transitions between floating action button position, elevation, and visibility states are animated by default, but can be disabled if desired.

 ### Bottom app bar example

-MDCBottomAppBarView can be added to a view hierarchy like any UIView.
+`MDCBottomAppBarView` can be added to a view hierarchy like any `UIView`.
 Material Design guidelines recommend always placing the bottom app bar at the bottom of the screen.

 <!--<div class="material-code-render" markdown="1">-->